shunsakuraba/fepsuite/README.md

 Under both directory named `abfe` and `feprest` you can see README.md corresponding to each pipeline and how to use.
 Have fun!

-Note the program is currently "beta" version.
+Note the program is currently in "beta" version.

 # License